-The idea of ERP systems as some great enabler has clearly been a fiction constructed to sell ERP systems.
+The idea of ERP systems as some great enabler has been a fiction constructed to sell ERP systems.
 Furthermore, how much money goes into publishing ERP failures?

 Now, let us see how much money goes into promoting ERP as valuable items to purchase.
-As covered in the article, How to Best Understand the Control of SAP on IT Media, SAP funnels money to major IT media outlets for positive media coverage.
-Oracle and other ERP vendors with large resources do the same.
+As covered in the article, How to Best Understand the Control of SAP on IT Media.
+SAP funnels money to major IT media outlets for positive media coverage.
+Oracle and other ERP vendors with ample resources do the same.
 IT media sources serve as a PR/marketing function for the IT companies, and this means that anything that increases revenues and margins will be covered.
-When vendors interact with IT media entities, they basically say the following.
+When vendors interact with IT media entities, they say the following.

 “Impress us, show us that our spend with you is driving our revenues and lead generation.”